- Biophilic design is having its moment in workplaces around the world.

 - To make the most of plants in the workplace, you need to consider which type of plant to buy (low-maintenance ones that need indirect light are best) and where to place them within the workplace environment.

-This article was written by Sam Coppard, growth marketer at Candide
+This article was written by Sam Coppard, growth marketer at Candide, a UK-based startup that makes apps for plant lovers.

 Fueled by a wave of millennial instagrammers, the houseplant trend has catapulted indoor greenery to greater heights than ever before.